pymssql/pymssql/docs/intro.rst

 We would be happy to have:

 * A couple more developers
-* Help from the community with maintenance and refreshing this documentation.
+* Help from the community with maintenance of this documentation.

 If interested, please connect with us on the mailing list.